 When you ask an angel investor for money, make sure to give them a clear exit strategy, as they typically don’t want to be involved with a company for more than five years.

-You can find any government grant opportunities at no cost by going to grants.gov.
-Don’t pay for information about grants, even those that make guarantees as you will likely be disappointed.
+You can find any government grant opportunities at no cost by going to grants.gov and USGrants.org.
+Don’t pay for information about grants, even those that make guarantees to your success, as in my experience, you will likely be disappointed.

 Depending on the type of business, funding may be a frustrating and discouraging experience.
 Don’t take a no from a lender or investor personally or that they think the business idea isn’t good.
 Every funding source is looking for something different in the projects they fund.
 Many entrepreneurs will spend months or sometimes years trying to find financing for their business.